WHO WE ARE

 Shebreh Kalantari Johnson - Community Member, Parent

-Mary Mason- County of Santa Cruz, ADP Prevention Program Coordinator
+Mary Mason- County of Santa Cruz, SUDS Prevention Program Coordinator

-Maggie McGonigle- County of Santa Cruz, ADP-Friday Night Live
+Maggie McGonigle- County of Santa Cruz, SUDs-Friday Night Live

 Jen O’Brien Rojo - California Institute for Invincible Youth (Chair)